 Help us out on this Wilder Ride

 If you want to help us, there are several ways available.
 The most important way is to help spread the word!
-Talk us up, tell your family and friends about us and be ready to help show people how to access our podcast — The Wilder Ride.
-You can also click on the links on the side panel to visit our podcast on a number of different outlets, including Apple Podcasts, Google Play, Stitcher, Spotify, YouTube, TuneIn Radio and iHeart Radio, plus many more.
+Talk us up.
+Tell your family and friends about us.
+Be ready to help show people how to access our podcast — The Wilder Ride.
+You can also click on the links on the side panel to visit our show on a number of different outlets, including Apple Podcasts, Google Play, Stitcher, Spotify, YouTube, TuneIn Radio, Himalaya, iHeart Radio and more.

 For those who are willing, we have a Patreon page where you can sign up to be a patron of our show.
 We have several tiers, each with its own reward for showing us your support.
 Even supporting us with a $1 a month helps to keep these shows coming your way.

 We feel like we cannot say it enough, so we will say it again — THANK YOU!
-Our aim is to do justice to the films and the memory of Gene Wilder and have a lot of fun along the way.
+Our aim is to do justice to the films and the memory of Gene Wilder and have a lot of fun and even more laughs along the way.
 We really hope, it will be a wild ride that gets “Wilder” by the minute!

 Season Two – Blazing Saddles